Overview

 Friday, February 7, at 4pm ET.

-Anthrofest 2025 will be on Friday, February 28, 2025 1-3:30pm ET.
+Anthrofest 2025 will be on Friday, February 28, 2025 1-3:00pm ET.

 Option 1: Presentation

 1. Students create a visual mini-presentation (PowerPoint or Google Slides) of 1 title slide and no more than 3 content slides (no transitions/animations).
+Students can also include a final closing slide such as a "thank you" slide or a references slide if they so desire.

 2. The presentation will be emailed to the undergraduate coordinator and undergraduate chair no later than Friday, February 21 at 4:00pm ET.